 — Matthew 10:7-8 NLT

 The Kingdom of Heaven is about two central things: our surrender to the will of God and God's desire to bring us healing, peace, victory, and salvation.
-We find it so very hard to believe that victory is in surrender, but that is the principle of the Kingdom taught by Jesus all the way through Matthew's Gospel.
-While Jesus is the key player in the work of the Kingdom, he also reminds us that we have important roles to play as well—turning the direction of our lives around and offering them to God to do his will is where we start.
-When people do that, healing occurs at all sorts of levels—physical, emotional, and spiritual.
+We find it so very hard to believe that victory is in surrender, but that is the principle of the Kingdom taught by Jesus all the way through Matthew's Good News story.
+While Jesus is the key player in the work of the Kingdom, he also reminds us that we have important roles to play as well — turning the direction of our lives around and offering them to God to do his will is where we start.
+When we do that, healing occurs at all sorts of levels — physical, emotional, and spiritual.

 Related Scripture Readings